bbobcik/auderis-test-extra/README.md

 ## Changelog

+### 1.2.6
+* To simplify creation of dedicated multi-property matchers that tend to follow a common pattern, `MultiPropertyMatcher` class was added
+* Natural list joining facility `NaturalDescriptionJoiner` added support for functional description generation; in Java 8, lambda construction can be efficiently used.

 ### 1.2.5
 * Natural list joining facility `NaturalDescriptionJoiner` has better support for Hamcrest-related activities: descriptions of matchers' mismatches can be added to the